robcarver17/pysystemtrade/docs/instruments.md

 ## Reduce only and other constraints in dynamic systems

 In a dynamic system we apply an optimisation to the optimal positions from the production backtest before generating orders.
-This optimisation needs to know about instruments with status 'reduce_only' and 'dont_trade'; again it will pull this information from a combination of configuration .yaml information (importantly, ignoring the backtest .yaml file) and what is loaded in the database.
+This optimisation needs to know about instruments with status 'reduce_only' and 'dont_trade'; again it will pull this information from a combination of configuration YAML information (importantly, ignoring the backtest YAML file) and what is loaded in the database.

 In principle the orders which are generated will also be subjected to the same constraints as for a static system, but since the optimisation takes care of them already this step won't have any effect on the orders that have been created.